xiaoqing2027/MarkUp_WebService/markUp_research_paper.md

 If you want to see controller code in MarkUp, you can find corresponding code in path  MarkUP_WebSerivce/webservice/api/controllers.

 #### Authentication

-For authentication, I used WaterLock to check if user log in or not.
-WaterLock users the req.session express object to hold various information about user.
-Specific implementation is in MarkUP_WebSerivce.
-Here, I just want to describe logic about how to implement authentication.
-Without authentication, after user sends request from browser, URL will map restful API method in corresponding controller, The way I add authentication functionality is that incoming requests from user have to be checked by WaterLock before incoming requests arrive at controller.
-The logic is showed in figure 6.
+There have many authentication methods, I chose WaterLock.
+The logic about how authentication works is showed in figure 5.
+Without authentication, after user sends request from browser, URL will map restful API method in corresponding controller, with authentication, incoming requests from user have to be checked by WaterLock before incoming requests arrive at controller.

 <center>![](./auth_logic.png)<center>

-<center> figure 5<center>
+<center> figure 6<center>

 If there have token in client-side, request will go to controller to execute corresponding operations, otherwise, user has to login first.
-If user logs in successfully, server will sent token to client-side , client-side will store token in browser or other user computer and then send request again to server, otherwise, user has to register and back to login.
-In client-side, it is different between usual authentication method and WaterLock, WaterLock method puts token in header, in HTTP requests, you could implement it(add token to header) by set property About how to set bar to check in server, I will explain it via code.
+If user logs in successfully, server will sent token to client-side, client-side will store token in browser or other user computer and then send request again to server, otherwise,user has to register and back to login.
+In client-side, it is different between usual authentication method and WaterLock, WaterLock puts token in header.
+When user sends request via browser, token information is sent to server.

+About how to implement this in project, I will explain it with code.
 The code section below is part of authentication in backend, you could find it in MarkUP_WebSerivce/config/policies.
 This section means, if you want to access post_user, put_user, delete_user, get_user and list_user methods in VersionController, you have to do authentication.
 It is same with DocumentController part.

-However, you can see, there are only part of methods in controllers to check if user logged in or not.
+However, there are only part of methods in controllers to check if user logged in or not.
 Why I don't set all methods in controllers to do authentication?
 Reason is simple, for reader, they can access parts of information in MarkUp without logging in.